Domain Research Tools – DNS Tools

 WHOIS Lookup

 The whois lookup or search is a database of all top level domains currently registered on the internet, and contains public information.
 Some people – and companies – will hide this info by using privacy services offered thru the domain registrar.
+You can find domain name information here – like who hosts a domain or who owns a domain.

 IP WHOIS Lookup